 Signals take finite times as they travel on a PCB from source to receiver.
 The signal delays are proportional directly to signal line lengths and inversely proportional to signal speed on the specific PCB layers.
 If data signals and clock signals do not match in overall delays, they would arrive at different times for detection at the receiver, and this would cause signal skews; and excessive skew would cause signal sampling errors.
 As signal speeds become higher, the sampling rates are also higher, and allowable skew gets smaller, causing greater propensity for errors due to skew.

 TIP: Skew in a group of signal lines can be minimized by signal delay matching, primarily by trace length matching.

 4. Signal degradation due to signal attenuation

 Signals suffer attenuation as they propagate over PCB lines due to losses caused by conducting trace resistances (which increases at higher frequencies due to skin effect) and dielectric material dissipation factor Df.
-Both these losses increase as frequency increases, therefore higher frequency components of signals will suffer greater attenuation than do the lower frequency components; this causes reduction in signal bandwidth, which then leads to signal distortion by the increase in signal rise time; and excessive signal rise time increase results in errors in data detection.
+Both these losses increase as frequency increases, therefore higher frequency components of signals will suffer greater attenuation than do the lower frequency components; this causes a reduction in signal bandwidth, which then leads to signal distortion by the increase in signal rise time; and excessive signal rise time increase results in errors in data detection.

 TIP: When signal attenuation is an important consideration, one has to choose the right type of low loss high-speed material and proper control over trace geometries to minimize signal losses.